NNPDF/nnpdf/doc/sphinx/source/vp/dataspecification.rst

 -------------------------

 There are some general rules which should be observed when adding new actions to ``validphys``.
-Firstly try to indicate the required runcard input for an action in the name of the function.
+Firstly, try to indicate the required runcard input for an action in the name of the function.
 Take for example the provider ``dataset_inputs_results``.
-The returned object is a ``results`` object: a tuple of data and theory which is used by a wide range of other actions, notably when calculating 𝞆².
+The returned object is a ``results`` object: a tuple of data and theory which is used by a wide range of other actions, notably when calculating a 𝞆².
 The first part of the name ``dataset_inputs`` refers to the runcard input required to process that action.
 This is especially useful with actions for a group of datasets or ``data``, because the dependency tree for these actions is not neccessarily obvious to somebody who is unfamiliar